Upcoming: Mastery of Systems Leadership

 This is a precarious moment in human history.

-The metacrisis identifies that these challenges are both deeply interconnected and also threaten the very foundations of our way of life - consider the potential of climate change, artificial intelligence, or another global war.
-Not only are the challenges historically linked through an economic and social order rooted in dominance, exploitation, and extraction, but they are also linked in our current moment through amplifying and reinforcing feedback loops.
-Climate change is intertwined with inequality, mental health decline is associated with a disconnection from nature, the housing crisis is connected to gendered violence, etc. In this context, it is clear that iterative approaches and siloed solutions, while no doubt having the potential to reduce immediate harm, can achieve little concerning deep-rooted systemic change.
+The poly-crisis identifies that these challenges are both deeply interconnected and also threaten the very foundations of our way of life - consider the potential of climate change, artificial intelligence or another global war.
+Not only are the challenges historically linked through an economic and social order rooted in dominance, exploitation and extraction but they are linked in our current moment through amplifying and reinforcing feedback loops.
+Climate change is intertwined with inequality, mental health decline is linked to a disconnection from nature, the housing crisis is connected to gendered violence, etc. In this context, it is clear that iterative approaches and siloed solutions, while no doubt having the potential to reduce immediate harm, can achieve little in regard to deep-rooted systemic change.
 New approaches are needed.

 “There comes a point where we need to stop just pulling people out of the river.
 We need to go upstream and find out why they’re falling in.” - Archbishop, Desmund Tutu